Learning Impact Awards Program Details

 - All applications must be submitted online and in English.

-- Top finalists from IMS regional competitions in Australia, Japan, Korea, and Europe are entered as finalists in the annual global competition.
+- Top finalists from 1EdTech regional competitions in Australia, Japan, Korea, and Europe are entered as finalists in the annual global competition.

-- One page document outlining the challenge, solution, learning impact outcomes, and return on investment; and
+- One page document outlining the challenge, solution, learning impact outcomes, and return on investment

-The education and technology communities at large can vote for their favorite project during the public voting period in mid-May.
+The education and technology communities at large can vote for their favorite project during the public voting period (late April through mid-May).
 The combined peer votes count as one judge's vote.

-Award winners will be announced on/around 25 May.
+Award winners will be announced around the end of May.

-- Inclusion in a press release by IMS Global Learning Consortium that will have national distribution.
+- Inclusion in a press release by 1EdTech that will have global distribution

-- Recognition during the opening general session at the annual Learning Impact Conference (4-7 October 2021, online).
+- Recognition during the annual Learning Impact Conference.

-- Recognition in the annual IMS Learning Impact Report that analyzes the awards to provide practical advice to institutions/school districts on what they should be considering to improve accountability, access, and affordability.
+- Recognition in the annual 1EdTech Learning Impact Report that analyzes the awards to provide practical advice to institutions/school districts on what they should be considering to improve accountability, access, and affordability.

-- The four-minute video pitch submitted as part of the review process will be included on the IMS website as an example of an exemplary practice that other institutions/school districts should consider implementing.
+- The four-minute video pitch submitted as part of the review process will be included on the 1EdTech website and final report as an example of an exemplary practice that other institutions/school districts should consider implementing.

-The 2021 Learning Impact Awards submission period begins on 26 January and ends on 28 February (11:59 p.m.
-PT).
+The 2023 Learning Impact Awards submission period begins in January, details TBD.
 Upon receipt of your application, we will send an acknowledgment via email to the applicant.
 There is a modest $500 processing fee.
-This fee is waived for IMS Contributing and Affiliate members.
+This fee is waived for 1EdTech Contributing and Affiliate members.

 Each submission must designate:

-- Established: Products or services have been deployed for at least 24 months and have at least 10 adopting organizations or multiple users within an organization.
+Established: Products or services have been deployed for at least 24 months and have at least ten (10) adopting organizations or multiple users within an organization.
 Entries are evaluated on demonstrated operational impact.

 - International solution